Unique things and unusual things to do in Dublin Ireland

 Tivoli Theatre car park is an explosion of graffiti art.
 Dozens of works of art turn this vacant lot into an outdoor gallery of street art, including several pieces by Steve Powers, the New York-based artist better known as ESPO.

-Cool things to do in Dublin off the beaten path Ireland
+Unique things and unusual things to do in Dublin Ireland

 17. Camino Starting Point, St. James Street